Notice of Pre-AIA or AIA Status

 Response to Arguments

-The entire limitation of claim 1, lines 15-19 amounts to mere instructions to apply the abstract ideas on a generic computer.
-The claim describes the types of training inputs and outputs of the neural network, and recites that the neural network is used to indicate a change point in the discrimination target data.
+The claim describes the types of training inputs and outputs of the neural network, and recites that the estimated labels, output by the neural network, indicate a change point in the discrimination target data.
 However, the claim recites only the idea of a solution or outcome and fails to recite details of how a solution to a problem is accomplished (see MPEP 2106.05(f), item 1).
 The recitation of claim limitations that attempt to cover any solution to an identified problem with no restriction on how the result is accomplished and no description of the mechanism for accomplishing the result, does not integrate a judicial exception into a practical application or provide significantly more because this type of recitation is equivalent to the words “apply it.”

 Specifically, the unsupervised learning as recited amounts to traditional unsupervised learning without any details that might provide a technological improvement.
-The claim does not explain how the neural network’s structure, operations, etc. use the transformed Betti series to indicate a change point in the discrimination target data.
+The limitation “the estimated labels indicating a change point in the discrimination target data” is merely a characteristic of the estimated labels.
+The claim does not explain the meaning of a “change point in the discrimination target data” such that it might provide a technological improvement.
+The claim does not explain how the neural network’s structure, operations, etc. use the transformed Betti series to output estimated labels that indicate a change point in the discrimination target data.
 Without these details, the limitation does not integrate a judicial exception into a practical application.

 Conclusion